bootdotdev/blog/content/clean-code/code-comments.md

 ## Comments should explain "why" not "how"

 Comments and documentation that explain *why* something is happening are *extremely* important.
-Like we've talked about so far, comments that explain *how* the code works are often redundant and unnecessary.
+As we've talked about so far, comments that explain *how* the code works are often redundant and unnecessary.
 For example,

 ```go
 func cleanInput(input string){